programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 Regenerating your keys using the button on the **Keys and Endpoint** page is a good way to keep keys secure.
 When your key changes, just copy and paste it to where you store your key.
 If you are using this service constantly, logic can be added to your program to use the second key while the first key is being regenerated, which helps avoid any errors.

 ### Step 4.
 Creating a Python notebook
 In this step we will create a Python notebook to write a program in.
-We will use Google Colab, a cloud-based environment to program Python notebooks, however these programs may be written in another Python environemnt of your choice.
+We will use Google Colab, a cloud-based environment to program Python notebooks.
+However, these programs may be written in another Python environmnt of your choice.

 a) Go to: [https://colab.research.google.com/](https://colab.research.google.com/) (Google Colab is recommended for this lesson, but you can use another Python environment of your choice, such as Anaconda.
 See the lesson by Quinn Dombrowski, Tassie Gniady, and David Kloster, ["Introduction to Jupyter Notebooks"](/en/lessons/jupyter-notebooks).)